Knights of the Sky: Reception

 Knights of the Sky was a critical success.
 Computer Gaming World liked the game replay and other external views, and the challenging computer opponents.
 The magazine concluded that "this game is a must for WWI fans and flight simulation fans".
-In a 1991 survey of World War I flight simulations, Computer Gaming World called Knights in the Sky "the most realistic", superior to Dynamix's Red Baron for "the advanced air combat simulation jocks"; a survey of strategy and war games that year and in 1993 gave it three and a half stars out of five, preferring Red Baron.
+In a 1991 survey of World War I flight simulations, Computer Gaming World called Knights of the Sky "the most realistic", superior to Dynamix's Red Baron for "the advanced air combat simulation jocks"; a survey of strategy and war games that year and in 1993 gave it three and a half stars out of five, preferring Red Baron.
 Amiga Power awarded 87% on its initial port for the Amiga, praising the feel of the gameplay, vivid graphics and quality presentation.
 Criticisms included a low framerate compared to the DOS version, poor handling of analogue joystick or mouse control, and having to use the keyboard to glance around during a dogfight.
-On the game's budget re-release in 1993, Amiga Power revised their score to 92%, emphasising the exciting dogfights and scenery appreciation that comes with simulating the low-speed World War I aircraft.
+On the game's budget re-release in 1993, Amiga Power revised their score to 92%, emphasising the exciting dogfights and scenery appreciation that come with simulating the low-speed World War I aircraft.
 In 1996, the latter ranked it as the 10th best Amiga game of all time.